-Do I need to arrive early to my appointment?
+Why do I need to arrive early for my appointment?

-Yes, you will need to arrive approximately 10 minutes early to your appointment to fill in our patient information, health screening, and consent forms prior to receiving treatment.
+We ask you to arrive approximately 10 minutes early for your first appointment to fill in our patient information, health screening, and consent forms prior to receiving treatment.
 The information that you supply in these forms is vital to your physiotherapist providing you with the best possible treatment taking into account your personal medical history, overall health, and consent to receive treatment.
 We may ask you to update this information from time to time to keep your general health records current.

 Do I need a referral letter?